 Brand advocacy

-Brand advocacy is when customers recommend businesses they like across their network, including family, friends and co-workers.
+Brand advocacy is when customers recommend businesses they like across their network, including family, friends, and coworkers.

 These customers refer new business through word of mouth because they think others will benefit from a relationship with your company.

-Customer journey mapping
+Customer journey map

 Because every engagement with your brand is an opportunity for your business to delight (or disappoint) your customers, you want to ensure every customer interaction is the best it can be.